egonw/bacting/README.md

 # Copyright and authors

-All code in the `/bioclipse/` folder contains Bioclipse 2 code and the headers of the individual source code files describe who contributed to that code of that class, but unfortunately this code ownership is not always clear.
-I refer to the various [Bioclipse code repositories](https://github.com/bioclipse) for the git history for more information.
+Code in this repository contains mostly code that originated from Bioclipse and the headers of the individual source code files describe who contributed to that code of that class, but unfortunately this code ownership is not always clear.
+I refer to the various [Bioclipse code repositories](https://github.com/bioclipse) for the git history for detailed information.